National Library of Wales

 ACCESS AND USE

-Conditions governing access: Readers consulting modern papers in the National Library of Wales are required to sign the 'Modern papers - data protection' form.
+Conditions governing access: The Howell Harris diaries and the Foreign Mission archives, may only be consulted by special permission of the Curator.
+Readers consulting modern papers in the National Library of Wales are required to sign the 'Modern papers - data protection' form.

-Appraisal, destruction and scheduling information: All records deposited at NLW have been retained
+Appraisal, destruction and scheduling information: All records have been retained.

-Immediate source of acquisition: Deposited by Major J. A. Inglis-Jones of Camberley, Surrey, 7 October 1960
+Immediate source of acquisition: Deposited by the Presbyterian Church of Wales.

-Rules or conventions: This description follows NLW guidelines based on ISAD(G) Second Edition; AACR2; and LCSH.
+Rules or conventions: This description follows ANW guidelines based on ISAD(G) second edition, AACR2 and LCSH.